phetsims/phet-info/conduct/communication-guidelines.md

 "Good faith" interpretation of what is written

 ### Offering solutions

 When pointing out issues/critiques, offering potential solutions adds a more collaborative nature to discussion.
-There will of course be times where another solution is not obvious.
+There will of course be times when another solution is not obvious.
 In such cases it is best to say something like "this approach seems problematic for these reasons...but I don't have a solution to offer currently".

 ### Be open to feedback
 We want to "gracefully accept constructive criticism" and ideally avoid feeling defensive.
 (Situations have arisen where people feel their expertise/ability is being questioned, need to have strategy to avoid this feeling, not a fully-formed thought yet, but seems to mainly be about trusting your team.)

-## To be recognzied
+## To be recognized

 ### Bandwidth of the medium

-intent/voice is harder to gauge in places githhub comments
+intent/voice is harder to gauge in places github comments

 ### Impact vs Intent